tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 the libary functions and parameters are exposed equivalently, with adaptions to render the interface *Pythonic*.

-Note: This manual page does not reproduce the full documentation which is available along with libzvbi: Specifically, methods descriptions are fully included, but members of data structures are not fully documented here.
+Note: This manual page does not reproduce the full documentation provided by libzvbi by means of doxygen: While methods descriptions are fully included, some data structures may not be not fully documented here.
-Hence it's recommended that you use the libzvbi documentation generated via doxygen during a libzvbi build in parallel for such details, if needed.
+Hence when additional details are needed, it's recommended looking at libzvbi documentation, or directly at its source code.

 Class Hierarchy
 ===============